 Traditions: What traditions are you working to create and carry on within the music programs you work with?

 The band performs their warm up routines in the college square the morning of game day.
 The football team gets blessed in our church every game day, and then walks to the stadium by police escort.
 The band now marches the team (still with police escort) down main street from the church to the stadium.
 Once there, the band plays in the tailgate area to energize the fans for the game.

 Leadership: What kind of Leadership opportunities are you providing for your participants?
 Were your provided these opportunities as a participant or student?

-Community: How are you and/or your students representing the community (or institution) through performances?
+Community: How are your students representing the community (and institution) through performances?
 Are there any particular events that stand out?

 How can someone get involved with your band?

 Students can contact the director of bands, Jeremy Duby at (269)749-7158 or email@example.com for more information regarding the college and its music program and to schedule an audition.
 The band is open to music majors and non-majors alike.

 Band in general is the central part of school pride and spirit.
 The marching band is the most visible part of this program.
 We are at most of the athletic and college events throughout the school year, adding an electric atmosphere to the events and a collaboration of all students and fans in attendance.
 Internally, there is no better team building than working with the marching band.
 The students bond and create a large family atmosphere within the campus community.
 The students take a special ownership of the ensemble, and a great deal of pride in the program and institution.

 Is there a website or link you would like people to go to?

 http://www.olivetcollege.edu/ – Facebook: OCcometbands – Instagram: @marchingcomets